 Is the Passive voice Passé or Powerful?

-This report focuses my editing and made me explore the passive voice.
+This report focuses on my editing and made me explore the passive voice.
 It shows the readability statistics as of Sept.
 8 2021 on the novel I am writing.

 Active sentences generally have more clarity and impact; they can be more concise and make reading more engaging.

-However, a passive phrase can be essential where the writer wants to focus on the object rather than the subject of the sentence.
+However, a passive phrase can be essential when the writer wants to focus on the object rather than the subject of the sentence.
 For example, “the President was inaugurated” puts the focus on the President, rather than the one who did the inaugurating.

 *Another passive phrase in my novel is “She must be stoned”.
 I chose the passive voice to focus on the woman who is threatened, rather than her attackers.
 It's time to put the priority on the victim.